 A private mortgage makes sense as a mortgage for the short term.
 For example, for those flipping properties or who need to pay some debt or borrow money in a timely manner.

 Reasons behind getting a private mortgage certainly change from person to person.

-The downside of the private mortgage typically is the costs associated with setting up and/or carrying the mortgage.
-Private mortgage lenders typically have set up fees as well as an appraisal is usually needed and a lawyer.
-Also private mortgage is typically come at a higher interest rate than traditional mortgages.
+The downside of a private mortgage typically is the cost associated with setting up and carrying the mortgage.
+Private mortgage lenders typically have fees.
+Also, an appraisal is usually needed as well as a lawyer.